madprops/gifmaker/README.md

 Path to a text file with the random words to use.

-This is a simple text file with each word or phrase in their own line.
+This is a simple text file with each word or phrase in its own line.

 For example: